 La poutargue is the caviar of Provence and is the roe, or eggs, of the gray mullet (mulet cabon).
 In the ancient Provençal language, it is ’boutargue.
+In Italian, it is bottarga

 In the springtime when the fish are returning to the rivers from the sea, the fisherman block their way with nets.
 The egg sacs are removed, being careful not to pierce the thin membrane covering them.
 They are then salted, pressed, and covered with a thin layer of wax.
 It is a process that is handed down through generations.